mapossum/spa/M2/README.md

 3. Calculating distances on a spheroid is different that the Cartesian coordinates.
 Use the haversine function (part of this download, on next page) and modify the program from #2 to calculate the length of line along a sphere.

-Please turn them in by emailing the python scripts to me at ghy.gis@gmail.com
+Please turn them in by uploading them on Canvas.

 Name the script W_X_Y_Z.py